 Upon first glance one could find her work reminiscent of the early naturalist painters, Audubon or Maria Sibylla Merian.
 Specifically depicting the environment where an animal exits.
 This plays an essential role in capturing the true essence of that animal.
 I argue that Teagan can be seen as a modern naturalist.
 Animals depicted in their death help to portray the idea that the death of an animal holds equal importance to its life.
 Consequently in her work, life exists on top of death.
 The body of an animal becomes part of the environment that once sustained it and provides shelter for new animals.
 Flowers grow freely through bones and decay.
 Teagan paints with a muted color palette and often depicts death with a golden halo and hollowed eyes.
 Flowers, leaves and stems are used to offer structure and suggest environment.

 Death isn’t always at the forefront of Teagan’s work.
 She uses her art to bring awareness to the treatment of animals that are very much alive.
 Inspiration is found from creatures that are normally overlooked or regarded as pests.
+It’s a different story if you find any insects or creatures in your home though, as these may actually be pests.
+It is important that you get rid of them as soon as you can as they could affect your health if they stay long enough.
+To have the best chance of getting rid of them, you may want to contact some experts in your area, which are similar to this pest control oregon company so that they don’t bother you anymore.
+Pests are usually located in the gutters of the house, due to the damp conditions.
+From there, they have access to the house.
+After calling a pest control company, those suffering from pest infestations may want to consider booking regular appointments with a company like Clean Pro Gutter Cleaning Grand Rapids MI, for example, to get their gutters cleaned to ensure that the pests can’t infest the gutters.
+This should prevent them from entering the home.
+However, when it comes to artwork, you can perceive these pests and creatures in any way you see fit.
 Whether it be fine art, Illustration, or children’s design her work begs the viewer to acknowledge and respect all creatures.
 For her solo show at Talon Gallery titled, “The Cull (You Are Not Welcome Here)”, she portrays the idea that certain creatures are deemed beautiful and acceptable, while others are considered pests that need to be eradicated.
 For her show, “Land & Sea”, at Nucleus Portland (on view through May 1st), she imagines a world stripped of the human menace.
 Piglets sleep on a gate that would have once restrained them.
 A piece of barbed wire is used to highlight the beauty of a cow, rather than as a tool of confinement.
 Ultimately, Teagan White does more than create beautiful artwork; she invites her audience to ponder and reflect on everyday actions.